 After 3 years of research in laboratories and in contact with industrial partners, the scientists have processed, tested, and made available an online platform that supports industries and control and regulating institutions in evaluating potential risks that may arise for the production teams, for the consumers, and for the environment.

 The goal is to understand the extent to which these risks are sustainable, especially in relation to the traditional materials available, and to take the appropriate preventative measures.
 Additionally, this tool allows us to compare risk reduction costs with the benefits generated by this innovative product, while measuring its possible environmental impact.

-Scientists have focused their research on specific materials and their us, in order to analyse the entire life cycle of the products.
+Scientists have focused their research on specific materials and their use, in order to analyze the entire life cycle of the products.
 Two of the best-known were chosen: nanoscale silver that is used in textiles, and multi-walled carbon nanotubes that is used in marine coatings and automotive parts.
-Less known materials that are of great relevance for their use were also included: car pigments and silica anticaking agents used by food industry.
+Less known materials that are of great relevance for their use were also included: car pigments and silica anticaking agents used by the food industry.

-Lastly, SUN included nanomaterials of high commercial value which are extremely innovative: Nitrogen doped Titanium Dioxide for air purification is a new product enabled by SUN and exploited by the large colour ceramics company Colorobbia.
-The copper based coating and impregnation for wood protection has been re-oriented based on SUN safety assessment, and the Tungsten Carbide based coatings for paper mills is marketed based on SUN results.
+Lastly, SUN included nanomaterials of high commercial value which are extremely innovative: Nitrogen-doped Titanium Dioxide for air purification is a new product enabled by SUN and exploited by the large color ceramics company Colorobbia.
+The copper-based coating and impregnation for wood protection has been re-oriented based on SUN safety assessment, and the Tungsten Carbide based coatings for paper mills are marketed based on SUN results.